edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

  * Both the foot switch and the red button on the bandsaw will cause a VFD stop, and should be used in most situations
  * The E-stop should be pressed in an emergency, this will cut power to the bandsaw
 ### General
- * Hold workpiece tight, push at a steady rate through the blade.
+ * Hold workpiece tight, pressing the workpiece firmly into the table, push at a steady rate through the blade.
  * Only work on pieces you can safely hold by yourself.
 If it's too large, cut it down to a manageable size first.
 If the workpiece is too small to safely hold, saw it with a hacksaw or use a push stick.
  * Do not push directly towards the blade, either use a push stick or push on the material not towards the blade.
  * Keep work in contact with table or stops.
 Do not freehand above the surface.
 Elevated parts will be grabbed by the blade.